 Volvo XC60 Recharge hybrid - Reliability & safety

 Volvo XC60 Recharge hybrid reliability

-Volvo had a good year in our 2017 Driver Power poll, coming eighth out of 29 manufacturers, significantly ahead of rivals BMW (16th), Audi (22nd) and Mercedes (23rd).
+Volvo had a good year in our 2020 Driver Power poll, coming eighth out of 29 manufacturers, significantly ahead of rivals BMW (16th), Audi (22nd) and Mercedes (23rd).
 The company rated well for practicality, boot space and the interior design and finish of its models, while it also received good ratings for its engines and gearboxes.

 All models come with lane-keeping assistance, so will automatically steer you back into your lane if you move over without indicating.
 Also standard are traffic-sign recognition, a speed limiter and a fatigue detection and warning system.

 If you’re after a semi-autonomous experience, consider the Intellisafe Pro pack, which costs £1,500.
 The adaptive cruise control this pack brings will match your speed to the speed of the car in front, while the Pilot Assist system will help steer the car for you.